-The National Cyber Security Centre – part of GCHQ – has fully certified our MSc in Cyber Security and a specific pathway in MSc in Cyber Technology in recognition of their excellence in providing students with a broad foundation of skills.
+The National Cyber Security Centre – part of GCHQ – has certified the Cyber Security pathway in the MSc in Cyber Technology in recognition of its excellence in providing students with a broad foundation of skills.

 - DMU has been named a gold standard ‘Academic Centre of Excellence in Cyber Security Education’ by the leading authority on cyber security in the UK, the National Cyber Security Centre (NCSC) - part of GCHQ.
 DMU is the first university in the East Midlands to achieve this prestigious status.

 - Develop the skills required for a rapidly evolving sector and learn the techniques to be able to work in one of the most fast-paced areas of computing.

 - Study a programme that’s been developed in conjunction with industry experts.
 Our modules are created with input from Deloitte UK, Airbus, BT, and Rolls-Royce, which allows you to explore and study real-life issues relevant to industry.